 ECS has been publishing continuously since 1902, and our portfolio contains works by renowned scientists, inventors, and Nobel laureates.
 Currently, ECS is pursuing its Free the Science initiative, which aims to provide complete open access to our journals.

 Free the Science seeks to remove the fees related to publishing and access research, so scientists can share their research with readers around the world, allowing more minds to think about and solve problems.

 The Eltech Systems Lectureship in Electrochemistry Endowment Fund was established in the early 1980s and administered by Case Alumni Foundation.

 This endowment fund made it possible to bring distinguished electrochemists to Case Western Reserve University for a period of one or two weeks to present a series of lectures.

 Each ECS Meeting features a Plenary Talk, highlighting prestigious members of the scientific community and their work.

 The 5th International ECS Electrochemical Energy Summit was designed to foster an exchange between leading policy makers and energy experts about society needs and technological energy solutions.

-The ECS Podcast aim to connect the dots between the sciences, our everyday lives, and the sustainability of the planet.
+The ECS Podcast aims to connect the dots between the sciences, our everyday lives, and the sustainability of the planet.

 Listen to interviews with some of the most prominent figures in the field on cutting-edge innovations and the future of electrochemistry and solid state science.

-Additionally, we assistance from the Chemical Heritage Foundation, ECS has developed an Oral History series.
+Additionally, with assistance from the Chemical Heritage Foundation, ECS has developed an Oral History series.
 The series brings to life archived audio of pillars of electrochemical and solid state science.
 Current episodes include: